goodrobots/devFrame/docs/_docs/01-start.md

 permalink: /docs/start/
 ---

-## The devFrame Is For...

-Short answer:  Anyone who wants to build a small quadcopter or rover.

-Long answer:  Robot builders and developers who need or want the flexibility of building robots from open source ecosystems while reducing barriers to entry.

 ### Some Assumptions
 While we try to provide enough information to help you achieve your devFrame building goals we do make some assumptions about skill and motivation levels.
 Building a robot from a kit is time consuming.
 The biggest goal for the devFrame project is to reduce the amount of time and effort involved to build, but it still takes a commitment to read and learn the required information.